Getin4ns/Website-to-app/README.md

 Convert a responsive website into an android app/ Website to App Solution

 Step 1: The first step is to take a responsive website that you want to convert in android app important point to note is that it should be a responsive(mobile friendly) website.
-Here we are using our own  appdev.code.blog to convert into android application using WebView which is Mobile responsive site.

 Step 2: Create a new project in Android Studio and name it WebViewApp.